MateoArm/MateoArm.github.io/index.md

 ---
-layout: dark
+layout: default
 title: Home
 ---

 # Welcome

-Currently an undergraduate at Occidental College studying Economics and Mathematics.
+Im Mateo Armijo, an undergraduate at Occidental College studying Economics and Mathematics.

 As of Fall 2025 I am taking Discrete Math, Real Analysis I and Microeconomics.